Deception (2008 film): Plot

-Jonathan receives a voice mail on Wyatt's cell phone from Tina, who seems to know Wyatt personally.
+Jonathan receives a voice mail on Wyatt's phone from Tina, who seems to know Wyatt personally.
 Jonathan goes to her hotel room, where she reveals that Wyatt's real name is Jamie Getz, and that they met at a party hosted by the wealthy Rudolph Holloway.
 Jonathan researches Getz, learning that he is wanted for murdering Holloway.

+The day after, Jonathan receives a call from inspector Russo, who informs him that a woman named Simone Wilkinson has been found dead on the rear seat of her car, with her throat cut.
+Jonathan recognises one of the women he had previously sex with, but lies to inspector Russo about having ever met her.
+Inspector Russo also mentions that Kevlar fibers have been found in the cut, hinting that Wyatt has deliberately used Jonathan's racket material as murder weapon to frame him.

 At the audit, Jonathan executes the wire transfer.
-Wyatt texts a picture of "S" tied up in Jonathan's apartment, wishing them well.
-Just as he arrives at his apartment, Jonathan notices that the picture was taken before the pipe started leaking.
-He realizes that “S” is Wyatt’s accomplice – but his apartment suddenly explodes, witnessed by Wyatt from across the street.
+Wyatt texts a picture of S tied up in Jonathan's apartment, wishing them well.
+Arriving at his apartment, Jonathan notices that the picture was taken before the pipe started leaking.
+He realizes that S is Wyatt's accomplice.
+His apartment then explodes, witnessed by Wyatt from across the street.

-Wyatt, travelling on a passport in Jonathan's name, meets "S" in a hotel in Madrid.
+Wyatt, travelling on a passport in Jonathan's name, meets S in a hotel in Madrid.
 She is upset that Jonathan is dead, but he reminds her that her $1 million share is more than she ever made as a prostitute on the street.
 When he attempts to withdraw the funds, he learns that the co-signer, Wyatt Bose, must be present.
-Wyatt exits the bank to find "S" gone and Jonathan waiting – the apartment superintendent died in the explosion, entering the suite just moments before Jonathan arrived.
+Wyatt exits the bank to find S gone and Jonathan waiting – the apartment superintendent died in the explosion, entering the suite before Jonathan arrived.
 Jonathan has procured a passport using Wyatt's name.
 He demands half of the $20 million.

-Leaving the bank, Jonathan offers Wyatt $5 million to tell him where "S" is.
+Leaving the bank, Jonathan offers Wyatt $5 million to tell him where S is.
 Wyatt agrees, then leads Jonathan to a quiet park and pulls a gun.
-Before he can shoot, Wyatt is shot by "S".
-Jonathan pursues her, leaving a dead Wyatt and all the money behind.
+Before he can shoot, Wyatt is shot by S. Jonathan pursues her, leaving a dead Wyatt and all the money behind.
 She apologizes to him and leaves in a cab, in tears.

 Jonathan stays in Madrid.
-One day, he and "S" spot each other across a plaza; they exchange smiles, and he goes to her.
+One day, he and S spot each other across a plaza; they exchange smiles, and he goes to her.

-Alternate Ending
+Alternate ending

 Wyatt and Jonathan part ways with their shares of the money.
-Days later, Jonathan is walking around Madrid as he continues his futile search for "S."
+Days later, Jonathan is walking around Madrid as he continues his futile search for S.